cristinadobre/cristinadobre.github.io/now.md

 ## Studies

-Apart from the work I'm doing at DRi, I'm preparing a Doctoral Consortium presentation for [ACII](http://acii-conf.org/2019/) and an Workshop for [IGGI conferene](http://www.2019.iggi.org.uk/).
-Stay tuned for mode details soon! :)
+Apart from the work I'm doing at DRi, I'm preparing a Workshop for [IGGI conference](http://www.2019.iggi.org.uk/) on Imitation Learning for games.
+You can now [register](https://www.eventbrite.co.uk/e/imitation-learning-for-unity-games-tickets-69724613195) and get a (free) ticket.
+The annual Intelligent Games and Games Intelligence conference is taking place in York this year on the 11th-12th of September.
+There are 4 Keynotes and 60+ PhD students showing their work.
+It's also free to attend and here is where you can get a [ticket](https://www.eventbrite.co.uk/e/iggi-conference-2019-tickets-55349175875).

 ## Books
 * [Why we sleep](https://www.amazon.co.uk/Why-We-Sleep-Science-Dreams/dp/0241269067) by Matthew Walker